pofallon/vscode-phantypist/README.md

-# vscode-phantypist
+# Phantom Typist

-An extension for Visual Studio Code
+An extension for Visual Studio Code that will slowly paste text from the clipboard, as if someone is typing.

 ## Features

-Ctrl/Cmd+Shift+V will slowly paste text from the clipboard to the active editor, as if someone is typing.
-The pause between each character is a random amount of time (between a configurable min and max).
+Ctrl/Cmd+Shift+V to paste.
+The pause between characters is a random amount of time (between a configurable min and max).

 ## Extension Settings